leangjia/blender_docs/manual/modeling/curves/editing/control_points.rst

           Curve after joining.

-Note that you can only join curves of the same type (i.e. Bézier with Bézier, NURBS with NURBS) Additionally, you can close a curve by toggling cyclic.
+Note that you can only join curves of the same type (i.e. Bézier with Bézier, NURBS with NURBS).
+Additionally, you can close a curve by toggling cyclic.